trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 #### Universal 2nd Factor Authentication (U2F) {#universal-2nd-factor-authentication-u2f}

 OnlyKey's implementation of U2F started out with the open source implementation [here](https://github.com/yohanes/teensy-u2f).
-We then reviewed the model in use by Yubikey [here](https://www.yubico.com/2014/11/yubicos-u2f-key-wrapping/).
+We then reviewed the model in use by Yubikey® [here](https://www.Yubico.com/2014/11/Yubicos-u2f-key-wrapping/).
 And came up with our own implementation of key wrapping that utilizes the open source [AES-256-GCM](https://github.com/rweather/arduinolibs) implementation we are using for encryption of local storage.
 When the Onlykey is first configured with a PIN, a random nonce is stored that is the SHA-256 hash of random values including hardware generated noise and the capacitive touch readings from a user's skin.
 The private key generated for U2F key handle encryption is generated from the SHA-256 hash of the random nonce and a unique Freescale chip ID that is hardcoded onto the processor at the factory.
 The U2F service also provides an AppID (that is tied to the URL of the site) and during registration the SHA256 hash of the AppID is used as the Initialization Vector for the AES-GCM encryption of the key handle.
 This ensures that the key handle is only valid for the particular combination of device (private key) and AppID that was created during registration.
 By using AES-256 in Galios Counter Mode and using SHA-256 our key wrapping implementation follows NIST (SP) 800 guidelines [NIST approved key wrapping](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-131Ar1.pdf) (See Table 7: Approval Status of Block Cipher Algorithms Used for Key Wrapping and Table 9: Approval Status of Hash Functions)

 For the attestation certificates we allow users to import their own certificates.
 We do understand that the attestation certificate in other U2F tokens is hard coded and the user is unable to change this.
 There is an ongoing discussion of how you can have a closed source system (or U2F token) and truly be able to trust the security of that system.
 A closed source product is not verifiable, and requires you to trust that the vendor was not compelled to put a backdoor into the product.
 This is why we are using what may be the first open source implementation of U2F that supports user import of attestation certificates.

 This all being said the implementation of U2F has not been certified by the FIDO Alliance as an approved token.

-#### Yubico One-Time Password {#yubico-one-time-password}
+#### Yubico® One-Time Password {#Yubico®-one-time-password}

-OnlyKey's implementation of the Yubico OTP is based on the open source library provided by Yubico [here](https://github.com/Yubico/yubico-c).
-The one-time passwords generated by OnlyKey have been tested to be indistinguishable from the one-time passwords generated by a Yubikey.
-However, some services like Yubicloud do not allow third-party devices and require a valid serial number from a Yubikey.
-For example, you can test your OnlyKey with the [https://demo.yubico.com/](https://demo.yubico.com/) test site but you would be required to have a valid Yubikey serial number to do so.
+OnlyKey's implementation of the Yubico® OTP is based on the open source library provided by Yubico® [here](https://github.com/Yubico/Yubico-c).
+The one-time passwords generated by OnlyKey have been tested to be indistinguishable from the one-time passwords generated by a Yubikey®.
+However, some services like Yubicloud do not allow third-party devices and require a valid serial number from a Yubikey®.
+For example, you can test your OnlyKey with the [https://demo.Yubico.com/](https://demo.Yubico.com/) test site but you would be required to have a valid Yubikey® serial number to do so.

-For more information on Yubico OTP see [this](https://www.yubico.com/products/services-software/personalization-tools/yubikey-otp/)
+For more information on Yubico® OTP see [this](https://www.Yubico.com/products/services-software/personalization-tools/Yubikey-otp/)

 ### Keys Feature {#keys-feature}